AIntelligent/FillMap/README.md

 If a point is filled with a "default" value, that point must be passed and the space must be continued by finding the right path.

+# fillmap4.dpr

+### Problem:

+Başlangıçta verilen mxn boyutlu ve varsayılanda bir desene sahip harita veriliyor.
+Bu harita üzerinde, rastgele seçilen ve boş olan bir noktadan başlayarak boşlukların doldurulması istenmektedir.
+Problem "Pointer" ve "Bağlı Liste" kullanırarak çözülmüştür.

+### Kural:

+Eğer bir nokta "varsayılan" değer ile doluysa o nokta geçilmeli ve doğru yol bulunarak boşluk doldurulmaya devam edilmelidir.

+## EN

+### Problem:

+The map with a size of mxn and a pattern by default is given at the beginning.
+On this map, it is requested to fill in the blanks starting from a randomly selected and empty point.
+Problem solved using "Pointer" and "Linked List".

+### Rule:

+If a point is filled with the "default" value, that point should be passed and the gap should be continued by finding the correct path.